 \subsection{Prediction and prescription problems}

+In this section we introduce prediction and prescription problems, which are also motivated by the related formulations in \cite{VanParys2020}.
 First, we impose a partial order on the space of prediction rules.
-That is, a prediction rule $\hat{f}_1$ weakly outperforms a prediction rule $\hat{f}_2$, i.e., $\hat{f}_1 \preceq \hat{f}_2$, if and only if
+That is, a prediction rule $\hat{f}_1$ not strictly dominates a prediction rule $\hat{f}_2$, i.e., $\hat{f}_1 \preceq \hat{f}_2$, if and only if

-We denote by $\mathcal{F}$ a set of all real-valued functions on the domain $X \times \mathcal{Q}_1 \times \ldots \times \mathcal{Q}_m$.
-Then a \textit{prediction problem} can be expressed as: \allowdisplaybreaks Formally, vector optimization problem (\ref{prediction problem}) aims at finding the least conservative prediction rule (with respect to the partial order defined above) that satisfies asymptotic guarantee (\ref{eq: asymptotic guarantee}).
+Also, let $\mathcal{F}$ be a set of all real-valued functions on the set $X \times \mathcal{Q}_1 \times \ldots \times \mathcal{Q}_m$.
+Then a \textit{prediction problem} can be expressed as: \allowdisplaybreaks Formally, in the vector optimization problem (\ref{prediction problem}) we aim at finding the least conservative prediction rule~(with respect to the partial order defined above) that satisfies the asymptotic guarantee (\ref{eq: asymptotic guarantee}).

 Analogously, we define a partial order on the space of prescription rules and introduce a prescription problem.
-In particular, we assume that a prediction-prescription pair $(\hat{f}_1, \hat{x}_1)$ weakly outperforms a pair $(\hat{f}_2, \hat{x}_2)$, if the following set of inequalities hold:
+That is, a prediction-prescription pair $(\hat{f}_1, \hat{x}_1)$ not strictly dominates a pair $(\hat{f}_2, \hat{x}_2)$, if the following set of inequalities holds: